Cheap Travel Insurance tips from the InsureAnts

 However, it’s not good enough just to have any old policy, you need to spend time understanding it and being ready if you have to make a claim.
 We know, that’s the last thing you want to be doing as you stuff the sun cream into your suitcase, but a little bit of time can save you a lot of money and stress further down the line.

 Insurers estimate that around 10% of travel insurance claims are fraudulent, so here are a few tips to make sure you have everything you need when it comes to travel cover:

 The small print

-Ok, so you’ve compared the deals on offer with us, we’ve given you amazing quotes and now you’re weighing up your options.
+Ok, so you’ve compared the deals on offer through our partners and now you’re weighing up your options.
 But before you buy a policy, read it carefully to see what it actually covers.
 Read the small print; each policy will be different and you shouldn’t assume that certain things are included.
 It will be too late when you have to make a claim and find out you aren’t covered for something.

 Compare Cheap Travel Insurance Carefully Before Buying

 - Check out the excesses offered as these can vary greatly from each policy.
 For example, if the excess states £50 per item, you will have to pay £50 towards each item you are claiming for.